otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-vite-sveltekit-deployment/README.md

 ## 5. Styling

-SvelteKit supports several approaches to styling components.

 ---

 ### 5.1 Scoped Styles

-**Scoped styles** are defined in a `<style>` block at the bottom of a `.svelte` file.
-They apply only to that component - class names are automatically hashed to prevent leaking into other components.
+Scoped styles are defined in a `<style>` block at the bottom of a `.svelte` file.
+They apply only to that component — class names are automatically hashed to prevent leaking into other components.

 The `GradeTable.svelte` example above already demonstrates scoped styles.

-> **Global styles:** To apply styles globally across the entire application, add them to `app.html` or create a `src/app.css` file and import it in `+layout.svelte`.
+> To apply styles globally across the entire application, add them to `app.html` or create a `src/app.css` file and import it in `+layout.svelte`.

 ---